rainonmars/rainonmars/README.md

 - 👋 Hi, I’m @rainonmars
 - 👀 I’m interested in making connections in tech and seeing other peoples' work.
-- 🌱 I’m currently learning HTML, CSS and Javascript but also want to learn Python.
+- 🌱 I’m currently learning HTML, CSS, and Javascript but also want to learn Python.

 <!---
 rainonmars/rainonmars is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.